Types of machine learning for records management

 The amount of data under management is growing.
-But, machine learning offers promising ways to help with the difficult task of classifying records.
+But, ML offers promising ways to help with the difficult task of classifying records.
 We don’t have to make users classify every record they generate.
 Records managers don’t need to fabricate complicated sets of rules based on record metadata.
-We can train machine learning algorithms to do this work for us by examining the actual documents.
+We can train ML algorithms to do this work for us by examining the actual documents.

-There are two types of machine learning in records management:
+There are two types of ML in records management:

 - Supervised learning, in which we train a model using a set of pre-classified documents.

 - Unsupervised learning, in which we look for groupings within the data.
 We then use them to determine how we will partition our records and assign them a retention outcome.

 Using ML strategies will allow us to cope with the increasing volume, velocity, and variety of records that we need to manage in the world of big data.